-QR-110 treatment approach to LCA type 10
+QR-110 for the treatment of LCA 10

-Our lead product candidate in the LCA space, QR-110, a first-in-class RNA-based oligonucleotide, is designed to treat the disease by binding to the pre-mRNA and thereby masking the cryptic splice site.
+Our lead product candidate in the LCA 10 space, QR-110, is a first-in-class single stranded RNA oligonucleotide of 17 nucleotides long.
+It is designed to treat the disease by binding to the pre-mRNA and thereby silencing the cryptic splice site caused by the p.Cys998X mutation.
 The splicing machinery can thus splice the pre-mRNA correctly resulting in normal mRNA and we expect the production of full-length functional wild-type CEP290 protein.
+The intended route of delivery is through intravitreal injection.